lume/asdom/README.md

 Use DOM APIs in [AssemblyScript](https://assemblyscript.org) (TypeScript compiled to WebAssembly).

-This allows us to write WebAssembly applications that can manipulate the DOM and, and with potential for more speed!
+This allows us to write WebAssembly applications that can manipulate the DOM, and with potential for more speed!

 # Early Stages!